sigreen-nokia/gazoo/README.md

 * gazoo is Opensource.
 * gazoo uses webhookd as a base, webhookd is also opensource.

+## How does it sound:

+* On a Mac I use the "say" command (you will see it used below), this sound really great and is based on siri
+* On Ubuntu I use "espeak" command (you will see it used below), this sounds like a 90s arcade game.
+If you find a better text to speeach you can use it instead below

 ## installing the code

 * if you are not familiar with github, just download the zip from here, https://github.com/sigreen-nokia/gazoo  unzip it locally.
 Open a terminal